opsani/servo-k8s/README.md

 considering an adjustment to be successful.
 Useful for when a pod passes the initial health check but fails some time afterward.

+- `update_annotation` - name of a deployment annotation to add when adjusting.
+If defined, this will cause the driver to add an annotation containing the application settings and the update time packed into a JSON string, in the form similar to
+   `{"resources":{"cpu":0.125,"mem":0.25,"replicas":2},"time":"2020-12-30T21:24:50Z"}`.
+The option works only if the application consists of a single component.
+If there are multiple components defined, a warning will be printed (and no annotation will be written).

 Example `config.yaml` configuration file:

 ```yaml